android/identity-samples/CredentialProvider/MyVault/README.md

 - `CredentialsDataSource` - CRUD operations for credentials, backed by a Room DAO.

 For more detailed information on how to create, save and retrieve credentials using the Credential Manager API, refer to the [official documentation]((https://developer.android.com/training/sign-in/credential-provider))

+To implement your own biometrics prompt, refer to the [biometrics documentation](https://developer.android.com/identity/sign-in/single-tap-biometric)

 ## License